WICG/resize-observer/explainer.md

 Looping can be limited either by number, or as a time limit, or a combination of both.
 For example, at least 10 loops, or any number in less than 5 * 16ms.

 ## MutationObserver.takeRecords
 Why is MutationObserver.takeRecords there?
-Performance, ask Tab?
+TODO

 ## Usage examples <a name="common_practice">